petuum/autodist/docs/usage/tutorials/getting-started.md

     #####################################################################
     # Change 3: Create distributed session.
     #   Instead of using the original TensorFlow session for graph execution,
-    #   Let's use AutoDist's distributed session, in which a computational
+    #   let's use AutoDist's distributed session, in which a computational
     #   graph for distributed training is constructed.
     #
     # [original line]